Air Force (game): Publication history

 Three years later, Kevin Zucker revised the game for Avalon Hill, replacing the numerical data on the airplane cards with colored diagrams.
 It was a controversial change, although some reviewers noted there were both advantages and disadvantages to the new cards.
 An expansion titled Sturmovik that would add airplanes from the Russian Front was promised but was never published.

 Foreign language versions of Air Force were published by both Hobby Japan (Japanese) and Wargames Research Centre (Chinese).

 Reception

+In Issue 13 of Perfidious Albion, Dave Merriman commented, "The main joy of the game is the mass attacks, when you have almost squadron combats with each side using 8 fighters or 18 bombers.
+These tend to be rather long in playing, since half the time will be writing orders."
+Merriman also noted "The combat system seems to be too much of a hit and miss thing."
+Despite this Merriman concluded, "The types of combats in this game are almost endless, all in all a very good game and should be purchased by the air buff, but it is not a beginners game."
+Four issues later, David Horton found the game "beautifully organised and managed.
+Information flows readily to your need."
+Horton thought that "the game has much more aerial flavour than Foxbat & Phantom.
+However, Horton admitted that "it is extremely frustrating learning to play the game."

 In Issue 54 of the UK magazine Games & Puzzles (November 1976), Nick Palmer noted that "Air Force is by a small American company whose products have attracted increasing attention for their consistently high quality."
 Palmer thought that "Simultaneous movement and a complex but realistic-looking system for determining speed and permissible manoeuvres result in an enthralling struggle for the best attack positions."
 He concluded by giving the game an Excitement grade of 3 out of 5, saying, "Air Force is definitely not for beginners, but it should delight more experienced players keen to see an air game which goes into every kind of detail from half-loops and visibility to glide bombing and the problems of take-off."
 In his 1977 book The Comprehensive Guide to Board Wargaming, Palmer noted "Map rather bland, since some scenarios involve disregarding terrain" but concluded, "Good tactical stuff."